I am interested in

 Keep the emergency number of your insurer and the relevant policy numbers handy.
 Make back-up copies of your important documents and take these – separately from the originals – along on your trip.

-International Motor Insurance Card – Green Card
+International Motor Insurance Card (Green Card)

-The International Insurance Card can be requested directly from the insurer.
+The International Motor Insurance Card proves that your vehicle is covered by liability insurance.
+It is mandatory in many European countries.
+You can request the International Motor Insurance Card directly from your insurer.
 If countries are excluded from the cover, the related abbreviations are crossed out.
 Also check the Card’s period of validity before starting your trip.

 Travelling in a third-party vehicle